godotengine/emacs-gdscript-mode/README.md

 ### The `* Stack frame vars *` buffer

-The stack frame buffer displays the locals, members, and globals variables for the current stack point.
+The stack frame buffer displays the locals, members, and global variables for the current stack point.
 Here are available keyboard shortcuts:

 - <kbd>TAB</kbd> toggles multi-line display for selected types.
 - <kbd>RET</kbd> on an object line to display its details in the `* Inspector *`buffer.